kagisearch/kagi-docs/docs/kagi/faq/faq.md

 Check [Custom CSS](../features/custom-css.md).
 Also check [Kagi Discord](https://kagi.com/discord) server which has an #appearance channel where people are sharing custom CSS examples.

-## Does Kagi support crypto / anonymous payments ?
+## Does Kagi support crypto / anonymous payments?

 We officially support OpenNode as a cryptocurrency payment option.